 This Chinese world map is a twist on the classic Sinocentric map projection, placing both poles close together in order to display China in the top center, which results in the other land masses being arranged around it.

 This Australian world map has the South Pole positioned at the top of the map and shifts the prime meridian to the right.
 By doing so, it places Australia in the center.

 Interestingly, the map that displays Australia in the top center makes North America and Europe look like afterthoughts, drawing the eye sooner to regions like the South Pacific and Central America and countries like South Africa, than, say, the United Kingdom.
 In this way, the presentation of an “upside-down” map gives us a subversive alternative to a current global landscape in which the United States, Europe, and Northeastern Asia have the lion’s share of cultural and financial capital as well as taking position front and center in the standard, north-up world map.

 Different kinds of graphic choices in the display of world maps serve to shape the way the viewers of such maps view the world.
 Since it is often designers (not mapmakers) who make the choice of what sorts of world maps to use in different applications, world maps become a matter of responsibility and credibility, and especially so for the socially conscious designer.
-In the next part of this series of articles, I’ll present a brief toolkit on choosing world maps in various application contexts.
+The next article in this series will explore these contexts in more detail, and present a brief toolkit for understanding their implications.

 Top image: A close-up of the world world on a Dymaxion projection, with 15° graticule, by Buckminster Fuller.

 Chieri Higa is a writer and a ceramicist based in Amsterdam, the Netherlands.
 This article was based on her master’s thesis in applied ethics, which can be read here.